 Mechanical form of worship, commonly adopted by those hankering after Gods and Goddesses to serve their worldly ends is an absurdity.
 It is no worship at all.
 The solid material form of God aimed by them in the mind and worshipped with faith and devotion leads to internal grossness.

 Thus it was only for the people of the lowest standard that they had adopted the solid form such as picture or image and that too only as a temporary measure.
 When they(Devotees) attain some progress they have to give it up and embark upon the next stage, taking up a finer form.
-It is just like teaching writing to a baby making her move her pen along the prints of letters.
+It is just like teaching writing to a baby-making her move her pen along the prints of letters.
 Thus the solid form or the image was to be adopted by beginners for a time only, after which they must go to the next higher stage.

 There are many devotees who may say that they do not want Mukti (liberation).
 They only want to come again and again into this world and practice Bhakti (devotion).
-Their goal of life is undetermined and indefinite.
+Their goal in life is undetermined and indefinite.
 Bhakti and nothing beyond as they say is their goal.
-Really they are attracted by the charming effect of the conditions of a Bhakta (devotee) and like to remain entangled in it for ever.
+Really they are attracted by the charming effect of the conditions of a Bhakta (devotee) and like to remain entangled in it forever.
 They do it only to please themselves.
 Freedom from eternal bondage is not possible so long as we are within entanglements.
-The natural desire of soul is to be free from bondage.
+The natural desire of the soul is to be free from bondage.
 Freedom from bondage is liberation.
 It is the end of our pains and miseries.
 Anything short of liberation cannot be taken as the goal of life.
 If there is one who does not like to free himself from the entanglements there is no solution for him.
 Bhakti is the means of achieving the goal and not the goal itself.

 ACHIEVERS OF PROGRESS IN DEVOTION:

 A real devotee (who attained progress) sees God in every animate and inanimate thing.
 He feels that God is pervading everywhere.
-Universal love becomes predominant and he begins to love every being as the God's creation.
+Universal love becomes predominant and he begins to love every being as God’s creation.
 He will submit everything to his Lord and behaves simply like an instrument in the hands of his Lord.
 Whatever he gets, he thinks that they are all from his Lord.
 And whatever he loses it is all for his good only.
 He performs all the activities as his duty and in service of his Lord.
 He totally thinks that everything is going on according to the will of his Lord, and he has to go according to His will.
-He tunes all of his activities of his life in these lines and always remains in that feeling devoid of self and goes on performing everything as his duty.
-House hold responsibilities are in no way bar to him.
-He feels that Wife, children, parents, friends, neighbors are all the gifts offered to him by his Lord.
+He tunes all of the activities of his life in these lines and always remains in that feeling devoid of self and goes on performing everything as his duty.
+Household responsibilities are in no way bar to him.
+He feels that his Wife, children, parents, friends, neighbors are all the gifts offered to him by his Lord.
 His responsibilities towards them are the duties allotted to him by his Lord.
 By thinking so he keeps himself in the service of his Lord continuously without any break.

 BHAVAS (ATTITUDES) OF DEVOTEES: